 Low row station: There are footplates on the gym’s rear side, especially for a low row using the low cable.
-Rowing (on a gym) is essential for building thickness in your back, particularly in rhomboids, middle fibers of the trapezius (central region of the upper back), and rear deltoids (shoulders).
+Rowing (in a gym) is essential for building thickness in your back, particularly in rhomboids, middle fibers of the trapezius (central region of the upper back), and rear deltoids (shoulders).

 T1-X Accessories and Optional Equipment

-Optional Equipment – there is a possibility to buy additional options, which extend the variety of exercises.
-All extra options for the TYTAX T1-X are on the main website www.tytax.com
+Optional equipment – there is a possibility to buy additional options, which extend the variety of exercises.
+All extra options for the TYTAX T1-X are on the main website www.tytax.com.

 Dimensions and Weight

 - L x W x H: 169,3 x 118,1 x 88,6 in / 430 x 300 x 225 cm (without option O)